moliver28/research-handbook/content/handbook/people-group/readmes/tely.md

 ## “Location, Location, Location”

 I live in San Francisco, California. 🌉
-Since joining GitLab, I’ve been able to travel much more, so over the past year, I haven’t been in the same place for longer than three weeks.
+Since joining GitLab, I’ve been able to travel while working much more, so over the past year, I haven’t been in the same place for longer than three weeks.
 I’ve been able to spend more time in Mobile (Saraland) Alabama, where I am from originally.

 ## Availability